OfficeDev/office-js-docs-pr/docs/reference/manifest/control-menu.md

 ---
-title: Menu type Control element in the manifest file
+title: Control element of type Menu in the manifest file
-description: Defines a menu whose items can execute an actions or launch task panes. ms.date: 02/04/2022 ms.localizationpriority: medium
+description: Defines a menu whose items can execute actions or launch task panes. ms.date: 02/04/2022 ms.localizationpriority: medium
 ---